karmic64/di-gi-charat-hacktools/README.md

 The build tool is not complete yet and the following must still be added:

 - Allow importing of bitmap data
-- Easy modification of small uncompressed strings in the ROM